nevdevtrev/milestoneproj2-IFD/README.md

    preference.
 These buttons generate 10 new category-based articles in the same page all of which are displayed responsively depending on the device being used.
    Should the user which to further read any article they are offered a clickable link to bring them to the original newsmedia source site.

-### UX - Returning Visitor

-Q: As a returning visitor is the site efficiently structured for quick access to favourites, and contactibility??
-A:

 ## Deployment